emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
 title= "The path to growth, simplified" subtitle= "Scaling into new markets or needing to outshine competitors?" description= "Time’s tight, growth feels tough.
-I work with you to craft clear strategies—aligning brand to product, sparking new ideas and improving creative execution—to scale fast." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+I work with you to craft clear strategies—aligning brand with product, sparking new ideas and improving creative execution—to scale fast." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true